damusss/MILI_MusicPlayer/README.md

 - Hold the mouse wheel button and scroll to reorder playlists and musics
 - Click on the currently playing track's cover/video to jump to the track in the playlist
 - Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it full screen
+- Holding shift while pressing the skip/previous buttons will respectively skip or go back 5 seconds instead of the whole track

 # Keyboard Shortcuts